top of page

 You Can't Always See It

-At Impact Construction Sudbury, we utilize effective dust control techniques such as using vacuums, dustless cutting tools, plastic barriers, negative and /or positive pressure systems, and up to 5-stage air filtration to capture both large and fine dust particles to keep the workplace, you, your home and your family safe and clean during renovations.
+At Impact Construction Sudbury, we utilize effective dust control techniques such as using dustless cutting tools, plastic barriers, negative and /or positive pressure systems, and up to 5-stage air filtration to capture both large and fine dust particles to keep the workplace, you, your home and your family safe and clean during renovations.

-17 views0 comments
+18 views0 comments

 bottom of page